-Learning and development has long been an important concern for human resources management professionals.
-We’ve previously explored the bottom-line benefits of fostering a culture of engagement and we’ve found that learning and development provide distinct advantages as well.
+Learning and development (L&D) has long been an important concern for human resources management professionals.
+We’ve previously explored the bottom-line benefits of fostering a culture of engagement and we’ve found that L&D provides distinct advantages, as well.

 Intuitively, we know that it’s worth investing in employees to keep them at the top of their game.
 If it helps them do their job better, it helps the organization achieve its objectives.
 Providing ongoing access to workplace learning and professional development just makes good business sense.

 In fact, the benefits extend beyond productivity that can be gained by having a more skilled workforce.
-New data from Culture Amp shows that learning and development opportunities are also strongly linked to employee engagement levels and better rates of employee retention.
-As we’ll see, it’s one of the most effective strategies for both boosting engagement levels and minimizing churn.
+New data from Culture Amp shows that L&D opportunities are also strongly linked to employee engagement levels and increase employee retention.
+As we’ll see, investing in L&D programs is one of the most effective strategies for both boosting engagement levels and minimizing churn.

 Advantages of employee development

 People want to be employed by organizations that will increase their job prospects down the line.
 It’s easy to see why: individuals whose value in the workforce is bolstered by their organization can also expect greater personal chances for growth and financial success.

 For these reasons, organizations that proudly tout their ability to boost people’s future employability reap recruitment benefits.
-But there’s more to it than that.
-Culture Amp data shows that 54% of immediate retention is associated with the employee's belief that their company contributes to their development are actually 21% more likely to stay with their current employer.
+But there’s more to it: Culture Amp data shows that 54% of immediate retention is associated with the employee's belief that their company contributes to their development.

 Providing career pathways is crucial to retaining talented people.
-But how do you do it?
-Work with employees to plan career paths and then give them access to the learning they need to make their way there.
+The best way to implement this is working with employees to plan career paths then give them access to the learning they need.